huifengkang/squirrelVPN-desktop/README.md

-# SquirrelVPN-Download
+# [Desktop]SquirrelVPN-Download
-Please download the desktop versions for MacOS and Windows
+Please download the latest versions for MacOS and Windows

 ### MacOS 10.14+ ###
 ###### Latest version: